Find Trade Colleges

 After completing their Undergraduate Certificate, precision metal working graduates from Fortis College - Cincinnati carry an average student debt load of $12,714.

-Read full report on Precision Metal Working at Fortis College - Cincinnati
+Full Precision Metal Working at Fortis College - Cincinnati Report

-Mahoning County Career and Technical Center ranked #9 on this year’s Most Popular Precision Metal Working Undergraduate Certificate Trade Schools in Ohio list.
-Located in the suburb of Canfield, Mahoning County Career and Technical Center is a public school with a small student population.
+Mahoning County Career and Technical Center landed the #9 spot in the 2023 rankings for the most popular undergraduate certificate precision metal working programs.
+Located in the suburb of Canfield, Mahoning County Career and Technical Center is a public school with a fairly small student population.

 Of the 6 students majoring in precision metal working at Mahoning County Career and Technical Center, 83% are male and 17% are female.

-With a ranking of #9, Trumbull Career & Technical Center did quite well on this year’s most popular schools for precision metal working students working on their undergraduate certificate.
-TCTC Adult Training Center is a small public school located in the large suburb of Warren.
+Trumbull Career & Technical Center came in at #9 in this year’s edition of the Most Popular Precision Metal Working Undergraduate Certificate Trade Schools in Ohio ranking.
+TCTC Adult Training Center is a small public school located in the suburb of Warren.

 About 25% of the students majoring in precision metal working at the school are women while 75% are male.